aam051102/ahlgreen-net/views/stories/src/content/a-ragged-soul.md

 Where was the sound coming from?
 Over here?
 No. Over here?
 No. Then... over... here.
 Yes, there it was; A small child - a boy - was huddled up in a corner, his head buried in his arms.
 His body was small and frail.
 The tall man inched closer.
 His breathing was ragged, but quiet.
 His shoe scraped against the cobblestone and the child looked up.

 The man’s voice was not at all gentle, though he tried to make it so now.
 He opened his mouth and a voice like choking spilled onto the street.
 There you are.
 I've been looking all over for you.
-Please, don't ever run away from home again.
+Please, don't ever run away from home again, Tommy.